 I play my international football for Seychelles and have played in their equivalent of the European Championships and also played in a World Cup Qualifier for them as well.
 I left it until the later stages of my career to play for them as it can get in the way of your domestic games quite a lot.
 It’s not a bad trip for a home game though!

-I’ve been at Fulham for the past five years, whilst also playing professionally.
+I’ve been at Fulham for the past six years, whilst also playing professionally.
 I’ve been really fortunate to balance the two as well as going to university and I now have a degree in Sports Journalism and Broadcasting, as when I retired from playing I thought it would enable me to have options for a future career path.
 The Academy has been great and I’ve educated myself in what it takes to coach and teach young players.
 Playing and teaching is completely different and I’ve learned that very quickly and I will continue to learn and develop with such an excellent Club.

 Since I’ve arrived it’s been incredible.
 I came in during the same season as Huw Jennings, so to work with someone of his reputation has been fantastic.
 I’ve learned so much from all of the coaches we’ve had and we’ve seen a real change in the ethos of youth development in that time.
 The quality of the players that we are now able to produce and bring in to the Club has increased.
 Everything is geared towards a bright future for Fulham, and our Academy teams are successful both on and off the pitch.